tmh-mjolner/KLGateway/fsh/ig-data/input/pagecontent/index.md

 The gateway thus validates that the format of the content is valid, the structure of all resources are correct, the cardinatity of all values are valid, codings only contains valid codes, and that all referenced resources are included in the report.
 The rules described on this page are validated to the extent possible through more complex constraints in the profiles.
 The constraints in the profiles also contains a textual description to describe the error when the validation finds that a constraint is not observed.
 This includes more technical validations not listed above, such as fixed values aligned with the shared information model (FKI) and the FHIR standard in general.

 The gateway is not able to validate immediately whether the reported data conflicts with previously reported data.
 Problems like this will probably not be found until the data is processed for business intelligence or reporting to other recipients.
 Handling these problems will have to be a manual process.
 The gateway will for obvious reasons not be able to validate whether all the data from the source systems has been reported, including attributes with zero to one or zero to many cardinality marked as "must support".

+__Note:__ Must support markers are used according to the FHIR specification and means that it shall be included in the report if the information is available.
+A precise definition of what available means in each case is described in the definition of the element.